sayeemabdullah/React-Cribsheet/README.md

 ## Components

 The heart of React application is component.
 Component is a piece of UI.
 A tree of components makes a complete UI.
 In the root of the tree is the main component (App).
 A component is implemented as a JavaScript class with state and render.
+Here the **state** is where we store property values that belong to the component and **render** is to display the specified HTML code inside the specified HTML element.

 The structure of a simple component is like below: